j321yu/cft/README.md

   + Given that the majority of the attacks are blackbox, this seems to indicate more support towards not needing an access.
 However, some whitebox is supported, so it may be that an access is not completely mandatory.
 + How do queries relate to the success of an attack?
   + Simply put, more queries tend to increase the success rate of an attack.
 However, more queries also indicates more resource usage in the attack as well.
++ When a video is broken down into images and text, is there a way to revert the video back?
+  + This can potentially be important to verify the validity and accuracy of the image/audio extract from the video.